-- Check with local authorities for current information regarding route safety. - Water conditions must be appropriate for the skill level of the group. - The Qualified Instructor/Trip Guide must be familiar with site including potential hazards and emergency exit points. - Determine that all facilities are safe for use.
-Students must be encouraged to report facility problems to the Teacher.
+- Flatwater or Class I River Classifications only. - Check with local authorities for current information regarding route safety. - Water conditions must be appropriate for the skill level of the group. - Qualified Instructor/Trip Guide must be familiar with site including potential hazards and emergency exit points. - Determine that all facilities are safe and accessible for the students participating.
+Students must be encouraged to report facility problems to the teacher.